Historical Archive · 1920 – present

 The timeline is updated on a rolling basis as new historical research is completed and verified by the editorial team.
 Priority is given to filling gaps in decades with fewer documented events, adding lunar calendar dates, and expanding notes with contextual information.
 If you notice a missing event or an error, you are welcome to contact the team via the site's feedback form.

-Events are compiled from primary and secondary sources: official Unification Movement publications including the Chambumo Gyeong and historical volumes of the Collected Speeches of Rev. Moon, verified news archives, academic research on new religious movements, and institutional records of the Family Federation for World Peace and Unification.
+Events are compiled from primary and secondary sources: official Unification Movement publications including Chambumo Gyeong and historical volumes of the Collected Speeches of Rev. Moon, verified news archives, academic research on new religious movements, and institutional records of the Family Federation for World Peace and Unification.
 All dates and locations are cross-referenced where possible.
 See the Editorial Methodology page for full details.

 Loading timeline…